 - Really Gets Around: Nancy the slutty maid, portrayed as explicitly as possible in 1944.

 - The Remake: This was the second film adaptation of the play; the first was a British film made in 1940.
 MGM tried to buy and burn up all the negatives of the 1940 version in order to avoid any competition with its film.
-They failed, and the earlier version survives today.
+They failed, and the earlier version survives today (it even wound up as an extra on the DVD).

 - Servile Snarker: Nancy.